pau-lin/Polymacs/README.md

 <hr>

 Polymacs is a SuperMemo-inspired Emacs package intended for self-learners.
 [SuperMemo](https://www.super-memory.com/) is a learning method and software developed by Piotr Woźniak since 1985, which has introduced and implemented many techniques for lifelong and autodidactic learners, such as [incremental learning](https://super-memory.com/help/il.htm) and [spaced repetition](https://supermemo.guru/wiki/Spaced_repetition).
-I plan to adapt these techniques into the nEmacs environment, taking advantage of its rich ecosystem.
+I plan to adapt these techniques into the Emacs environment, taking advantage of its rich ecosystem.

 Polymacs aims to be fast, scalable, future-proof, and modular, providing a robust open-source and adaptable solution for self-taught learners.

 ## Installation
-- Python3 and Pandoc must be installed on your system. (and at the moment it also requires org-roam package, only using his slugify fonction)
+- Python3 and Pandoc must be installed on your system.
 - Add to your init file (default location: ~/emacs.d/init.el or ~/.config/emacs/init.el) :
 ```
 (use-package polymacs